jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 - Prior: Here it is possible to set the prior distributions for the fixed and random effect sizes.
     - r scale fixed effects: The shape parameter of the prior distribution for the fixed effects.
 This is set to 0.5 by default, but this can be changed into the desired value.
     - r scale random effects: The shape parameter of the prior distribution for the random effects.
 This is set to 1 by default, but this can be changed into the desired value.
-- Numerical accuracy:
+- Numerical accuracy: The number of steps to calculate the integral for the Bayes factor.
-  - Auto:
-  - Manual:
-    - No. samples: By default this is set to 10000.
-- Posterior Samples: Here, it is possible to set the sample size used to calculate the posterior and error %.
-    - Auto: If this option is selected, a sample size of 10000 will be used.
+  - Auto: If this option is selected, 10000 steps will be used.
 This option is selected by default.
+  - Manual: If this option is selected, the number of steps can be manually specified.
+The number of steps is set to 10000 by default.
+- Posterior Samples: It is possible to set the he number of Markov Chain Monte Carlo samples, used to calculate the posterior and error %.
+    - Auto: If this option is selected, 10000 samples will be used.
+This option is selected by default.
-    - Manual: If this option is selected, the sample size can be manually specified.
-When selecting this option a sample size of 10000 is used by default.
+    - Manual: If this option is selected, the number of samples can be specified manually.
+When selecting this option a sample size of 1000 is used by default.

 ### Output
 ---